 Here’s a quick exercise to check you and your partner's compatibility in intimacy.
 List the four dimensions as follows:

 Partner A Partner B

 Next to each dimension, rank whether this is a “must” have, “should” have, or “could” have for you in your romantic relationship.
 “Must” means this dimension is crucial for you, without which you would feel the relationship amiss.
 “Should” means this dimension is good to have, but you don’t necessarily have to experience it every day.
 “Could” means this dimension is relatively unimportant - you can take it or leave it.

 After answering for yourself, either ask your partner to rank, or on your own put down how you think your partner would prioritize.
 Below is one example of some possible combinations:

 Intellectual Intimacy Should Should (Good Compatibility)

 The more “must-must” and “must-should” combinations between you and your partner, the greater the possibility of an intimate relationship.

-When left unreconciled.
-The “must-could” combination, even if manageable in the short term (perhaps due to the intensity of sexual attraction and/or relative newness of relationship,) may in the long run become problematic.
-Few experiences in a romantic relationship feel more lonesome than an unmet “must” need for intimacy.
+When left unreconciled, the “must-could” combination, even if manageable in the short term (perhaps due to the intensity of sexual attraction and/or relative newness of relationship), may in the long run become problematic.
+Fewer experiences in a romantic relationship feel more lonesome than an unmet “must” need for intimacy.